superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 :::
 :::::

-We asked for 5 results, but as we index the posts based on their `chunk_id` 2 of them were duplicates.
+We asked for 5 results, but as we indexed the posts based on their `chunk_id`, 2 were duplicates.
 This can be solved by more preprocessing steps.

-But anyhow, out of 215 posts, look at how relevent the 3 retrieved posts are.
-The first one is the actual post we used to query the vector DB, which shows that the system is robust.
+But out of 215 posts, look at how relevant the 3 retrieved posts are.
+The first is the actual post we used to query the vector DB, which shows the system is robust.

-The next ones are semantically similar to query post as their main topic is about fine-tuning LLMs.
+The next ones are semantically similar to the query post, as their main topic is about fine-tuning LLMs.

 Let's see the UMAP visualization:

 ![Visualization Query Post](../assets/use_cases/social_media_retrieval/query_post_visualization_rerank.png)

-This time, you can observe how close are all the retrieved posts to the qeury chunks.
+This time, you can observe how close all the retrieved posts are to the query chunks.

 ## Conclusion

-# TODO: Correct grammaticaly the "Retrieval client" section
-# TODO: write conclusion
-# TODO: Final double-check

-**Future steps:**
-- add an intermediat NoSQL DB between the RAW NoSQL DB & the cleaned posts
+In this article, you learned how to adapt the retrieval pattern used in RAG for LinkedIn posts.

+As social media data frequently changes, we implemented a real-time streaming pipeline that syncs the raw LinkedIn posts data source with a vector DB using the CDC pattern.

+You saw how to use Bytewax to write a streaming pipeline that cleans, chunks, and embeds LinkedIn posts using 100% only Python.

+Finally, you implemented a standard retrieval client for RAG and saw how to improve it using the rerank pattern.
+As retrieval is complex to evaluate, you saw to visualize the retrieval for a given query by rendering all the posts, the query, and the retrieved posts in a 2D space using UMAP.

+### Future steps:

+Here are some fun ideas on how you can tweak the code to make it more production-ready:

-- change embedding or rerank model
+- Use a more powerful embedding and rerank model.
+- Add multiple data sources (e.g., X, Instagram posts or Medium articles).
+- Connect the streaming pipeline to an actual database and CDC system.
+- Quantitatively evaluate the retrieval step.

+Congratulations on reading the whole article, and happy learning from now on!

 ---